 Walk up the river valley park

-The river valley itself is now a pleasant linear park, with trees, shrubs and places for children to play (shame about the graffiti though).
+The river valley itself is now a pleasant linear park, with trees, shrubs and places for children to play.

 The old town goes back a long way; the Roman settlement of Allon was built here.
 The current town of La Vila was founded in the 1300s as Christian armies pushed down from the north.
 They forced out the Moors who had occupied this part of Spain for the best part of 500 years.